Pixoraft/MetaBuild-Rvt/replit.md

 **Performance Optimization**: TanStack Query provides intelligent caching, background updates, and optimistic updates for smooth user experience with minimal loading states.

 **Preloaded Data Structure**: The application includes comprehensive preloaded workout routines, development goals, and productivity templates that users can customize, providing immediate value without empty state friction.

+**Data Reliability**: Implemented JSON file storage system with automatic daily backups at 12:01 AM and manual backup functionality.
+All user data is immediately persisted to the server file system, preventing any data loss from browser refresh or session endings.
+The backup system maintains up to 30 historical snapshots with automatic cleanup.